chocoluffy/wechat_web_scraper/README.md

 ✔️(2016.7.12)Host it on AWS, airloft.org

-- A fancier UI?

-- Add a play mode.
+✔️(2016.7.16)Add a play mode.
 Allow user to try their own texts with our database, just not updated database.
 Add an auth like "author has to be ada" e.t.c.

+- Add field checking for forms, so that we allows users to upload empty field when in "playmode".

+- A fancier UI?

 - Extract and summerize a tag or short description from uploaded text.
 Then that's basically finding the highest weights from all sentences based on TF-IDF.